fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

 cloud_function = {
   cloud_func_interface = "port1"           # To communicate with FGTs, the Cloud Function must be connected to the VPC where FGTs also exist.
                                            # By default, this project assumes the Cloud Function connects to the first VPC you specified in "network_interfaces", and configure your FGTs through port1.
-                                           # You can also set it to "port2", "port3", ..., "port8" to force the Cloud Function to connect to other VPC and communicate with your FortiGates through that port.
+                                           # You can also set it to "port2", "port3", ..., "port8" to force the Cloud Function to connect to other VPC and communicate with your FortiGates through that port,
-                                           # But you need to specify the corresponding route of FGTs in "config_script" or "config_file" so FGTs can reply to the Cloud Function requests from "cloud_function.function_ip_range".
+                                           # but you need to specify the corresponding route of FGTs in "config_script" or "config_file" so FGTs can reply to the Cloud Function requests from "cloud_function.function_ip_range".
   function_ip_range   = "192.168.8.0/28"   # Cloud function needs to have its own CIDR ip range ending with "/28", which cannot be used by other resources. license_source      = "file"             # The source of license if your image_type is "fortigate-xx-byol".
                                            # Possible value: "none", "fortiflex", "file", "file_fortiflex"